Products

 Is it safe?

 Non-custodial.
 Your single signature hands the transfer to on-chain contracts — the service never holds, freezes or redirects funds.
 Those contracts are deployed and verified on every supported network, so anyone can read the exact code on each chain's explorer.
-Atomic per recipient: a leg that can't fill is refunded automatically, and delivered legs are unaffected.
+Atomic per recipient: a leg that can't fill leaves its amount reserved for you to claim back on-chain, and delivered legs are unaffected.

 Common use cases